- Education News

 JEE Main Paper Analysis 2025

 Candidates can expect the JEE Main April session to be of moderate difficulty level similar to the last session.
 This year, JEE Main 2025 January session was moderate to difficult (for all shifts).
 Most students found the JEE Main Maths section relatively difficult than Physics and Chemistry.
-According to candidates who appeared in the examination, Physics was conceptually difficult while questions in the Maths section were time-consuming and lengthy.
-Based on JEE Main paper analysis, subject experts are assuming that JEE Main Cut off 2025 may reduce or remain somewhat same as it was last year.
+According to candidates who appeared in the examination, Physics was conceptually difficult, while questions in the Maths section were time-consuming and lengthy.
+Based on JEE Main paper analysis, subject experts assume that JEE Main Cut off 2025 may reduce or remain somewhat the same as last year.

 Read More -